 I am a Lecturer in Medieval History, teaching both subject specific and generic historical themes.
 These include, the Crusades; material culture; monasticism; local history; medieval death and the late medieval period in general.

-I am also involved in a local project collecting and collating graffiti in Hampshire churches, especialy Winchester Cathedral with the Hampshire Field Club.
-I am also on th eeditorial board of the southern hisotry Scoeity, as Hon.
-Membership Secretary and also Secretary of the Friends of Clarendon Palace.
+I am also involved in a local project collecting and collating graffiti in Winchester Cathedral with studnets with the Winchester Research Apprenceship Project (WRAP) and have links with the Hampshire Field Club Graffiti Group.
+I am also on the editorial board of the Southern History Society, as Hon.
+Membership Secretary and also Secretary of the Friends of Clarendon Royal Palace.